 SERVICE CONTRACT

-Amount paid to an organisation for maintenance of Machinery/Equipments as part of service contract will not attract ESI contribution.
+Amount paid to an organization for the maintenance of Machinery/Equipment as part of a service contract will not attract ESI contribution.

 PAYMENT MADE TO LABOUR CONSULTANTS, LAWYERS, ENGINEERS, COUNSELS, CHARTERED ACCOUNTANTS:

-The amount paid by the employer to labour consultants, lawyers, engineers, counsels, chartered accountants does not constitute wage as per provisions under Section 2(22) of the ESI Act and hence no contribution is payable.
+The amount paid by the employer to labor consultants, lawyers, engineers, counsels, chartered accountants does not constitute wages as per the provisions under Section 2(22) of the ESI Act, and hence no contribution is payable.

 From India, Pune